Isma Mugulusi

-Isma Mugulusi (born 10 October 2003) is a Ugandan professional footballer who plays as a midfielder for Greek Super League 2 club Makedonikos and the Uganda national team.
+Isma Mugulusi (born 10 October 2003) is a Ugandan professional footballer who plays as a midfielder for Uganda Premier League Club Uganda Revenue Authority SC and the Uganda national team.

 Personal life

 Isma's older brother Ibrahim is also a footballer.

+Club career

+Mugulusi returned to the Uganda Premier League in 2024 from Makedonikos in Greece and FK Riteriai in Lithuania.
+He has been playing in Europe since 2022.